 - Stainless Steel Straws.
 My favorite straws to use for shakes and smoothies!

 I hope you love this rich, creamy, healthy banana date shake as much as we do.
 I’d love to hear your thoughts in the comments below!

 Yes, you can swap the almond butter for any nut-free butter you enjoy.
 Make sure you also use a nut-free milk.

 While you may need to soak your dates for a recipe like Vegan Cookie Dough Bars with Chocolate Chips, you do not need to soak them for this shake recipe.

 - 2 large bananas cut into chunks and frozen (about 2 cups sliced)

 - 1 tablespoon almond butter or peanut butter plus additional to taste

 - 1/2 teaspoon pure vanilla extract

-- 2-3 ice cubes (optional)
+- Small handful ice cubes optional

 - Blend until smooth.
 If you would like the shake a bit thicker, add a few ice cubes and blend again.
 Taste and add additional almond butter if you'd like the shake a little richer or another date if you'd like it sweeter.
 Pour and enjoy!